JensKohl/Lecture-Technical_Applications_Data_Management-Slides_and_Notebooks/Notebooks/README.md

   * Case Study Detecting Malaria via CNN
 * Lecture 8: Recurrent Neural Networks.

+The relevant datasets can be found in the folder Datasets.

 If not mentioned explicitely, code was written by myself.

 Feedback greatly appreciated!